StefanKumarasinghe/CodeMasterPro/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a clear description of your changes.
-4. If you were to fork this REPO, while this project is licensed under MIT, you must credit me
+4. If you were to fork this REPO, while this project is licensed under Non-commercial, you must credit me

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Non Commercial License - see the [LICENSE](LICENSE) file for details.
 However, you must credit me, if you are using the app

 ## Support